Looking For A Chapter 13 Bankruptcy Attorney?

 Filing Chapter 13: Get The Help Of Brad Stephens Today

-If you can stick to the terms of your Chapter 13 payment plan, your remaining debts will be discharged and you will be able to start fresh.
-Many people use Chapter 13 in order to keep valuable property that isn’t exempt under Georgia state law.
+If you maintain your Chapter 13 bankruptcy payment plan you may receive a discharge and your fresh start.
+And a discharge of most if not all of your unsecured debt.
+Many people use Chapter 13 in order to keep valuable property that is not exempt under Georgia state law.
 It can prevent home foreclosure, allow you to make up missed car payments, pay back taxes, and more.

 Get in touch: